Hong Kong Brief

 Hong Kong is designated as the mainland's official offshore RMB centre and has infrastructure in place to directly link its offshore operations with onshore RMB trade on the mainland, which is frequently used by other financial centres.
 Combined with its links to the mainland, institutional framework and regulatory environment, this provides Hong Kong with a strong competitive advantage compared with other financial centres.
 As a result, Hong Kong is the world's largest offshore RMB centre – processing just under 80 per cent of all offshore RMB payments.

 Then Hong Kong Chief Executive, Donald Tsang, visited Australia in June 2011.
-His program covered Melbourne, Perth, Karratha, Canberra and Sydney.
-Tsang's program in State capitals included meetings with the Premier of Victoria, the Premier of Western Australia and the Western Australian Minister for Mines and Petroleum.
+His program in State capitals included meetings with the Premier of Victoria, the Premier of Western Australia and the Western Australian Minister for Mines and Petroleum.
 In Canberra he held discussions with the Prime Minister, the Minister for Foreign Affairs and the Leader of the Opposition.
-Other high-level visits from Hong Kong include Chief Secretary for Administration in October 2009; Secretary for Transport and Housing in November 2009; Secretary for Food and Health in April 2009 and the Secretary for Financial Services and the Treasury in March 2009.

 Bilateral Economic and Trade relationship

-Australia and Hong Kong share a long-established trading relationship.
-Hong Kong was Australia's 14th most important destination for merchandise exports ($3.0 billion) in 2011 and an important market for services ($1.7 billion in 2011).
-Two-way trade in goods and services amounted to $7.9 billion in 2011.
-Australia's major merchandise exports were gold, crustaceans, pearls and gems and telecommunications equipment and parts.
-Australia's major imports from Hong Kong were telecommunications equipment and parts, printed matter, jewellery and monitors, projectors and televisions.
-Bilateral services trade is centred on education-related travel, other personal travel and transport.
+Australia and Hong Kong have an established trade relationship.
+Hong Kong was Australia’s 15th most important destination for merchandise exports ($2.6 billion) in 2012 and ninth-largest services market ($1.7 billion).
+Two-way trade in goods and services amounted to $7.5 billion in 2012.
+Australia’s major merchandise exports were crustaceans, gold and telecommunications equipment and parts.
+Australia's major imports from Hong Kong were telecommunications equipment and parts, clothing and optical goods.
+Bilateral services trade is centred on travel (including education exports) and transport.

 A number of Australian software companies have established market niches for specific corporate and government solutions.
 Opportunities also exist for developers of multimedia content for wireless and mobile applications and for Australian health and medical technology.